One of the things most fish keepers don’t realize is you can train some species of fish.

 - Follow your Finger: As you move your finger around your Betta will be close behind.

-- Eat from your hand: Your Betta will actually feed from your hand.
+- Eat from your hand: Your Betta will actually feed on your hand.

 - Jump for food: Jump out of the water; this can be combined with eating from your hand.